navdeep-G/agentspring/QUICKSTART.md

 | **Flower Dashboard** | http://localhost:5555 | Task monitoring dashboard |
 | **Ollama** | http://localhost:11434 | LLM model management |

+## 🛠️ Starting a New App
+- To start your own agentic app, copy the minimal template from `agentspring/examples/minimal_template/`.
+- For a concise, production-ready example, see `agentspring/examples/concise_example/`.
+- For a full-featured, advanced example, see `agentspring/examples/advanced_example/`.

 ## 🔑 Authentication

 Use this API key for testing: